uncbiag/mermaid/docs/source/notes/installation.rst

 Installation
 ============

 This note briefly describes how to install and use *mermaid*.
-We recommend installing *mermaid* using `conda <http://docs.conda.io>`__.
+It can be installed via `*conda* <http://docs.condsa.io>`__ or maybe simpler using *python setup.py*.
 We also recommend using a conda virtual environment to keep the installation clean.

 mermaid requirements
 ^^^^^^^^^^^^^^^^^^^^